googleapis/nodejs-firestore/api-report/firestore.api.md

 import { Readable } from 'stream';
 import { Span as Span_2 } from '@opentelemetry/api';

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function abs(expr: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function abs(fieldName: string): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function add(first: Expression, second: Expression | unknown): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function add(fieldName: string, second: Expression | unknown): FunctionExpression;